 Before anything else, Memorial Day is about honoring those who’ve served and sacrificed for our country.
-Yet it’s also part of a patriotic three-day weekend that leaves plenty of room for BBQ, booze, beaches, and fun.
-With lockdowns loosened and vaccinations on the rise, it could be the perfect time for a quick getaway.
-So check out our top picks for a Memorial Day Weekend vacation in 2022.
+Yet it’s also part of a patriotic three-day weekend that leaves plenty of room for BBQ, booze, beaches and fun.
+Plan ahead and celebrate the United States with a quick getaway to one of our top picks for a Memorial Day Weekend vacation in 2023.
 You can even compare events taking place in multiple cities with one click to help narrow down your decision.

-Even during a pandemic, Miami is proving to be one of the top party destinations in the country.
+Miami continues to be one of the top party destinations in the country.
 Soak up the summer sun and work on your tan at one of the seductive beaches along Florida’s eastern coast.
 Miami Beach has warm white sand that makes an impression against the art deco background of Ocean Avenue.
-But for something more chill, head north and take a boat rental to Haulover Sandbar to party with island music, beverages, and plenty of space for social distancing.
+For something more chill, head north and take a boat rental to Haulover Sandbar to party with island music, beverages and plenty of space to stretch out on the beach.
 There’s nothing better than dragging your toes through the sand and taking a swim in the crystal-blue waters of the Atlantic Ocean.

+Visitors can also check out the three-day New Orleans Greek Festival on Bayou St. John and honor our nation’s history at the National World War II Museum or New Orleans Jazz Museum.
 If you prefer to take it easy and sip cocktails by the pool, check out the Drifter Hotel.
 It features hip music in a contemporary setting and a poolside lounge that’s open to the public.
-To adhere to COVID-19 regulations, a $10 reservation is required and can be made online.

 Dallas combines the cosmopolitan appeal of contemporary city life with Texas-style cowboy culture.
 Feast on BBQ at Smoky Rose or Pecan Lodge before exploring the sights of the Downtown Historic District, including the Sixth Floor Museum at Daley Plaza and the Wild West statues in Pioneer Plaza.